 Advice for Opening a Bank Account for an LLC

 - A basic rule of thumb is to avoid organizing your business in a state where you conduct no business or hold no assets.
 From this point of view, it's unnecessary for an internet business to organize in Nevada and Wyoming for privacy purposes.
-Also, think about financial costs of operating a business outside your home state.
+Also, think about the financial costs of operating a business outside your home state.

 - There are already universal protections for certain businesses across the United States.
 Although you may hear that Nevada and Wyoming offer the best privacy protections for business owners, you can get around certain statues no matter the state you're in.
 You just have to produce a solid operating agreement for your LLC and be aware of corporate bylaws.

 - Do not use services that offer bearer shares, because bearer shares are illegal no matter what state you're in.

 If you need help setting up a bank account for your LLC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.